robvanson/akouste/README.md

 A LLM prompt should introduce the desired target language and descriptions of the desired stimulus and response characteristics and suitable example markdown.
 These characteristics can be found below in the sections [Stimulus related constructs](#STimulus-related-constructs) and [Collecting subject responses](#Collecting-subject-responses), and a suitable markdown example can be found above from the [Demonstrations and examples](#Demonstrations-and-examples).
 It is unwise to trust text and translations of the LLMs on first sight.
 But the text delivered by a LLM can go a long way towards the desired end result even if it still requires editing to get everything right.

-There is a [summary description of *akoúste* markdown for use in LLM prompts](./Examples/akoustePromptSummary.txt) available (evaluating to \~400 tokens).
-This can be combined with [a simple example LLM prompt](./Examples/akoustePromptExample.txt) to give a useful first draft.
-An example prompt for an [ABX experiment](./Examples/akoustePrompt_ABX_Example.txt) that can be combined with the summary is also available.
-Note that LLM prompt design is not a hard science or engineering, and the results may vary based on the LLM model, version, and account used.
-Also, current LLMs are generally stochastic so their output will always have a certain randomness.
-A common situation is that empty lines are missing that trip up the markdown conversion.
+There is a short, plain-language description of *akoúste* markdown that is designed specifically for use with AI language models (LLMs).
+This summary (about 400 tokens long) can be found in the file [akoustePromptSummary.txt](./Examples/akoustePromptSummary.txt).

+You can combine this summary with a [simple example prompt](./Examples/akoustePromptExample.txt) to quickly create a useful first draft prompt.
+There is also an example prompt for an [ABX listening experiment](./Examples/akoustePrompt_ABX_Example.txt) that works when combined with the summary.

+Keep in mind that writing prompts for AI models is not an exact science.
+Results can vary depending on the LLM model, its version, and even the account being used.
+In addition, most LLM models produce slightly different results each time they run.
+One common issue is that LLM output may miss empty lines, which can cause problems when converting the markdown to an actual experiment file.

-To simplify prompt construction, a LLM prompt button will appear below the markdown frame when a summary description for LLM prompts is present in a local file.
-The file should be called [akoustePromptSummary.js](./Examples/akoustePromptSummary.js), and be placed in either the same folder as *akoústeCreate.html* or in an *Examples* subfolder.
-The button opens a popup window with information to feed into the LLM of choice.
-The actual instructions to the LLM, eg, translation into another language, should be fed into the LLM after the popup text.
+To make prompt creation easier, *akoúste* can display a **LLM Prompt** button below the markdown editor.
+This button appears when a summary file for LLM prompts is available locally.
+The file must be named [akoustePromptSummary.js](./Examples/akoustePromptSummary.js) and placed either in the same folder as *akoústeCreate.html* or inside an *Examples* subfolder.

-The text in the popup window includes the [summary description](./Examples/akoustePromptSummary.txt) of *akoúste* markdown, the current markdown as a code example, and a few instructions.
-The whole prompt text tends to convert to around 1300-2500 tokens depending on the size of the *akoúste* markdown example.
-For token-limited LLM models, the prompts should be whittled down to be useful.
+When clicked, the button opens a popup window containing ready-to-use text for a LLM model.
+This popup includes:

+- The summary description of *akoúste* markdown

+- The current markdown shown as an example

+- A few basic instructions

+After copying this text into an LLM model or chatbot, you should then add your own instructions (for example, asking the LLM to translate the text into another language).

+The full prompt text usually ends up being between 1,300 and 2,500 tokens, depending on how large the markdown example is.
+If you are using an AI model with strict token limits, you may need to shorten or simplify the prompt to make it usable.

 ### Stimulus related constructs